typesense/typesense-website/docs-site/content/0.23.1/api/collections.md

 The schema update is a synchronous blocking operation.
 When the update is in progress, all incoming writes and reads to _that particular collection_ will wait for the schema update to finish.
 So, we recommend updating fields one at a time, especially for large collections and during off-peak hours.

+Alternatively, you can also use the [alias feature](#using-an-alias) to do zero downtime schema changes.
 :::

 The update operation consists of an initial validation step where the records on-disk are assessed to ensure